 If your company does business in multiple jurisdictions, business license compliance is critical to maintaining uninterrupted operations.
 But for many companies, it isn’t always a top priority.
-In our webinar, Top Regulated States for Business Licenses, we learned that 42.2% of the audience had not reviewed their business licenses portfolio for compliance changes.

 Which states are the most regulated?

 Regulation levels vary by industry.
 But the states that tend to be the strictest in terms of business license compliance include Alabama, California, Florida, Virginia, and Tennessee.
 Learn more about the top regulated states for business licenses and what’s driving enforcement.

 We have employees working from home in different jurisdictions/states.
 Are business licenses required for each jurisdiction?

 We are seeing a trend in local-level jurisdictions requiring a home occupation permit or business license — sometimes irrespective of whether revenue is being generated in that state.

 Always conduct research to obtain the correct requirements based on the employee's home address.
 These requirements are continuously evolving, and it is important to map out your risk levels and maintain a cadence of updating your research semi-annually or annually.

 For more information, read about business license requirements for remote workers.

 We are an online company.
 Do we need to register in all 50 states?